Header images courtesy of Worraket and Surat Matcha (via Shutterstock)

 Each guest will only be allotted one can of soft drink, but dinner is provided, so expect to have curry fish balls, Swiss-sauce chicken wings, honey sausages, siu mai, cuttlefish balls, steamed dumplings, and other such goodies distributed evenly among everyone on the boat.

-The tour which starts at Sai Kung Public Pier includes an abalone seafood meal at one of Sai Kung’s many seafood restaurants, though for $50 less you could also choose to just have the on-board buffet.
-The last option begins at Lei Yue Mun, and also includes a scallop seafood meal at the famous fishing village.
-All “squidding” tours will even have games and lucky draws organised on board!
+Local company Fat Tat Hong also organises squid fishing trips, with different packages on offer.
+Fat Tat Hong’s standard trip includes a buffet meal served on board with staff to cook your catches and pick-up at Tsim Sha Tsui Public Pier.
+Another tour, which starts at Sai Kung Public Pier, includes an abalone seafood meal at one of Sai Kung’s many seafood restaurants.
+Finally, there is a squid fishing boat tour option that begins at Lei Yue Mun, and also includes a scallop seafood meal at the famous fishing village.
+All “squidding” tours will even have games and lucky draws organised on board.

 The most affordable package runs from Mondays to Thursdays from 6.30 pm and includes a dinner of snacky foods such as curry fish balls, chicken wings, and sandwiches.
 The Friday and weekend version is a step up which includes a seafood meal in Sai Kung, available at a similar price point.

 There are then chartering options for parties of at least 22 people, leaving from three different piers, and featuring a much more extensive buffet menu.
 The final charter option is for parties of at least 24 and includes a seafood meal at either Sai Kung or Lamma Island.
-Needless to say, all these boats also have onboard entertainment such as karaoke systems at the ready.
+Needless to say, all these boats also have on-board entertainment such as karaoke systems at the ready.